 Buddy allows merging branches from the application level.
 Its handy features ensure the seamless workflow and support repository maintenance.

-When the feature developed under the separate branch (new features) is ready and you want to merge it with the master branch:
+When the feature developed under the separate branch (new-features) is ready and you want to merge it with the master branch:

-- Enter Merges tab.
+- Go to the Merges tab.

-- Click Merges on the right.
+- Click Merge on the right.

 - Pick branches to be merged.